What Product Liability Insurance Covers

 - Bolger v.
 Amazon (California, 2020): a laptop battery from a third-party seller exploded, causing severe burns

 - Fox v.
-Amazon (6th Circuit): a hoverboard fire burned down a family's home, with children jumping from windows to escape
+Amazon (6th Circuit): a hoverboard fire burned down a family's home.
+Children jumped from windows to escape

 International sourcing makes it worse.
 When the foreign manufacturer can't be sued in U.S. courts, the importer becomes the primary defendant.
-Roughly half of CPSC recalls in 2024 involved Chinese-manufactured products, and the first half of 2025 saw over 376 recalls and 750,000 seized units, the highest pace in at least a decade.
+Roughly half of CPSC recalls in 2024 involved Chinese-manufactured products.
+The first half of 2025 saw over 376 recalls and 750,000 seized units, the highest pace in at least a decade.

 Marketplace Insurance Requirements